Intervention/docs/image/v4/getting-started/upgrade.md

 - `FrameInterface::dispose()` was rename to `FrameInterface::disposalMethod()`
 - `FrameInterface::setDispose()` was renamed to `FrameInterface::setDisposalMethod()`
 - `ImageManagerInterface::driver()` was removed but you can use the public `$driver` property.
+- `FileInterface::toFilePointer()` was renamed to `FileInterface::toStream()`

 ### Low Impact Changes

+You will probably only need to make these adjustments when updating to version 4 if you use the API extensively and have written your own drivers or modifiers, for example.

 - `BlendTransparencyModifer::class` was renamed to `FillTransparentAreasModifier::class`
 - `ProfileInterface::class` requires implementation of `::fromPath()`